-Car-fire murders: Memorial vigil for Hannah Clarke and children Laianah, Aaliyah and Trey
+Car-fire murders: Memorial for Hannah Clarke and children Laianah, Aaliyah and Trey

 Queensland Police Commissioner Katarina Carroll said Hannah was able to give a detailed account of the attack while fighting for her life.

-While many tried to remember the best of Ms Clarke and her children, many could not hide their grief over one of the state's worst acts of domestic violence.
+While many tried to remember the best of Hannah and her children, many could not hide their grief over one of the state's worst acts of domestic violence.

 The children died at the scene while Hannah died in hospital.
 Baxter died from self-inflicted injuries, say police.